From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Learning in BT-CMAB

 Next, the algorithm updates its internal estimates using the newly observed rewards and states.
 For each agent, we update the cumulative rewards and visitation counts for the state-action pairs that were just observed.
 These are used to compute a new empirical mean for the incremental reward, $\widehat{I}_{t+1}^m(s)$, for each agent-state pair.
 Finally, the upper confidence bound is recalculated.
 The new $\mathrm{UCB}_{t+1}^m(s)$ for the next round adds an optimism bonus to the empirical incremental reward.
 This bonus is derived from an anytime-valid confidence bound \citep{10.1214/20-AOS1991} and is inversely proportional to the square root of the state-action visit counts, ensuring that estimates for less-explored states have higher uncertainty.
 The specific function used is $f(t,T) = \log\log(2t + 0.72\log(10.4T))$.

-Before concluding this section, we emphasize that Alg.~\ref{alg:lcb-greedy} differs from \citet{auer2002finite}.
-As we address a thresholding contextual bandit with MDP-governed contexts instead of MAB, we tailor $\epsilon_t$ to decay with the minimum state occupancy time rather than the current timestep, ensuring sufficient exploration across states.
+As we address a thresholding contextual bandit with MDP-governed contexts instead of MAB, Alg.~\ref{alg:lcb-greedy} differs from \citet{auer2002finite}.
+We tailor $\epsilon_t$ to decay with the minimum state occupancy time rather than the current timestep, ensuring sufficient exploration across states.